-- 9.8.1 The Prudential Framework calls for the establishment of Asset Management Plans. - 9.8.2 The Prudential Framework calls for the establishment of Asset Management Plans.
+- 9.8.1 The Prudential Framework calls for the establishment of Asset Management Plans.
+Early development is underway. - 9.8.2 The Prudential Framework calls for the establishment of Asset Management Plans.
 The objectives of asset management planning are summarised in the CIPFA document "A guide to Asset Management and Capital Planning in Local Authorities".
-It refers to property, but these extend to all asset classes and the objectives are as follows: - Ensuring properties are managed effectively and demonstrate they deliver best value. - Maintaining and improving the portfolio to meet the needs of the Council's services and its statutory obligations. - Ensuring that the property portfolio meets future demands. - Delivers significant efficiency savings. - 9.8.5 The Council has established a number of policies and procedures to manage and control its assets including: - - (a) Understanding current and future Service/ associated or subsidiary companies and trusts needs - (b) Reviewing existing property, transport, infrastructure and ICT requirements - (c) Investment planning - (d) Ensuring that operational properties are compliant with statutory requirements. - (e) Delivery of a Facilities Management service across all property. - (f) Provision of a co-ordinated Health and Safety regime across the portfolio. - (g) Co-ordinating the provision of information to comply with the Statutory Performance Indicator (SPI) returns. - (h) Development of corporate property standards including a property performance regime. - (i) Manage energy efficiency/decarbonisation projects across the portfolio contributing to Glasgow City Council requirements under the Carbon Reduction Commitment. - (j) Managing property budgets.
+It refers to property but these extend to all asset classes and the objectives are as follows:- - Ensuring properties are managed effectively and demonstrate they deliver best value. - Maintaining and improving the portfolio to meet the needs of the Council's services and its statutory obligations. - Ensuring that the property portfolio meets future demands. - Delivers significant efficiency savings. - 9.8.3 This can be summarised as ensuring that assets are managed to ensure that effectiveness is maximised and costs are minimised.
+In response to this the Council has established a Strategic Asset Management Planning (SAMP) Board.
+This Board includes representatives from all Services together with associated or subsidiary companies and trusts with property interests. - 9.8.4 The SAMP Board will:- - Decide on overall Corporate Asset Strategy - Recommend actions to Governance Structure - > Decide and recommend Corporate Investment Plan - > Approve projects within the scope of their responsibility - Report to the Capital Programme Board - Receive reports on business as usual activity including health and safety, building performance, energy

+- 9.8.5 The Council Family is responsible for the management of the Council's operational properties, including:- - (a) Understanding current and future Service/ associated or subsidiary companies and trusts needs - (b) Reviewing existing property - (c) Investment planning - (d) Ensuring that operational property are compliant with statutory requirements. - (e) Delivery of a Facilities Management service across all property. - (f) Provision of a co-ordinated Health and Safety regime across the portfolio. - (g) Co-ordinating the provision of information to comply with the Statutory Performance Indicator (SPI) returns. - (h) Development of corporate property standards including a property performance regime. - Manage energy efficiency projects across the portfolio contributing to Glasgow City Council requirements under the Carbon Reduction Commitment. - (j) Managing property budgets. - 9.8.6 Asset Management Planning outputs should be reported to the SAMP Board.